 Introduction

 A lack of teenage mental health is a critical issue that requires our immediate and sustained attention.
-With rising statistics and a multitude of contributing factors, educators, youth workers and those supporting young people find themselves at the forefront of addressing these challenges.
+With rising statistics and a multitude of contributing factors, educators, youth workers, and those supporting young people find themselves at the forefront of addressing these challenges.

 Statistics for Teenage Mental Health Issues in the UK

 Recent statistics highlight the growing concern around teenage mental health issues in the UK.
-According to the Office for National Statistics (2021), nearly one in seven young people aged 11-16 reported experiencing some form of mental health problem.
+According to the Office for National Statistics (2021), nearly one in seven young people aged 11-16 report experiencing some form of mental health problem.
 Shocking statistics (March 2024) show that more than a quarter of a million (270,300) children and young people are still waiting for mental health support after being referred to Children and Young People’s Mental Health Services (CYPMHS) in 2022-23.

 These numbers although high are underreported and it is suspected that mental health issues in teenagers are even higher than this.